Menu

 PE:

-Year 6 will have PE every Friday.
-Our unit this half term is Handball!
-Please ensure you are wearing the correct kit on P.E days!
+Year 6 will have PE every Monday and Friday.
+Our unit this half term is rounders!
+Please ensure you are wearing the correct kit on P.E days.
+As it is getting warmer - please bring a water bottle and a hat as we are out using the field - weather permitting!

 School Games Values